Theodore-Ho/MusicVisuals/README.md

 ```

 ## Theme 4
-In this theme I use another file `Bubble.java` to help me generate lots of bubbles.
-I create an `ArrayList` of bubble first, and form new bubble if the music has voice.
+In this theme, I use another file `Bubble.java` to help me generate lots of bubbles.
+I create an `ArrayList` of bubble first and form a new bubble if the music has a voice.
 I use `getSmoothedBands()[1] > 0` to express this.
-Bubbles are appear at the top round point, and goes down, the x-coordinates is also changed randomly.
+Bubbles appear at the top round point, and go down, the x-coordinates are also changed randomly.

 # What I am most proud of in the assignment
 I practiced a lot on concepts of Object Oriented during the assignment, now I understood how the object works in different classes.
-I'm proud of all my code is working and achieve the visual what I want.
-My favourate part of the assignment is the theme 3.
+I'm proud of all my code is working and achieve the visual that I want.
+My favorite part of the assignment is theme 3.

 # Youtube video